-The SWIS is about to begin a competitive market in generation, and as such, Western Power cannot control the location, timing, size etc. of new generation plant connecting to its network.
+The SWIS has begun a competitive market in generation, and as such, Western Power cannot control the location, timing, size etc. of new generation plant connecting to its network.
 To this end, Western Power is entering a period of much greater uncertainty with respect to generation connection capital expenditure, both with respect to connection costs, and shared network augmentations.